hadi-heydarzade89/motorola/public_html/wp-content/plugins/wp-rest-api-authentication/README.txt

 * _It can be used to **create iOS/Android, etc native apps.** We can use any language we want as long as the language can make HTTP requests and interpret JSON such as Node, JS, Express JS, Ruby, Python etc._
 * _**Wordpress Login and Wordpress Registration** become secure with REST API Authentication._
 * _**Block unauthorized public access** to your WordPress and protect API endpoints like /pages, /posts to secure your website from hackers._
+* _**Disable WP REST APIs to prevent data leakage and allow access only to authorized users_
 * _Only users authorized using our plugin’s authentication methods will be allowed to access the secure API._
 * _Login APIs will be protected from unauthorized access._
 * _[Woocommerce](https://woocommerce.com/), [Learndash](https://www.learndash.com/), [Buddypress](https://buddypress.org/), [Gravity forms](https://www.gravityforms.com/), [CoCart](https://cocart.xyz/) etc. like plugins will be secured with our plugin’s authentication methods._